U.S. FDA approves new Bristol Myers cancer immunotherapy

 Bristol Myers said it expects the combination therapy to generate sales in excess of $4 billion a year by 2029.

-Bristol Myers is testing the combination of Opdivo and relatlimab in other tumor types including colorectal, lung and kidney cancer.
+Bristol Myers is testing the combination of Opdivo and relatlimab in other tumor types including colorectal, lung and liver cancer.

-(Reporting by Michael Erman; Additional reporting by Akriti Sharma in Bengaluru; Editing by Bill Berkrot and Leslie Adler)